The Bournemouth Symphony Chorus is a registered charity. Charity Number: 1040282

 The Bournemouth Symphony Chorus has built up a large catalogue of major recordings, which have taken its name around the world.
 Awards include a Grammy in the USA for Walton’s Belshazzar’s Feast under Andrew Litton, a Gramophone magazine award for Delius’s Sea Drift, Songs of Farewell and Songs of Sunset, Classic FM CD of the month for Orff’s Carmina Burana under Marin Alsop, and Gramophone Editor’s Choice of the Month for Bernstein’s Chichester Psalms.
 Other recordings include works by Finzi, Elgar, Vaughan Williams, Adams and McNeff.

 The Chorus built a special relationship with two British composers.
 They performed David Fanshawe’s famous African Sanctus many times, filming it for BBC-TV and making the definitive recording at the composer’s request.
 They also gave the British premiere of his Pacific Song in Worcester Cathedral.
-The Chorus has also worked extensively with Richard Blackford, recording and performing first his Mirror of Perfection, also the subject of a television film; and commissioned two major choral works.
+The Chorus has also worked extensively with Richard Blackford, recording and performing first his Mirror of Perfection, also the subject of a television film; and commissioned three major choral works.
 The first of these was Voice of Exile, commissioned for the Chorus’s 90th birthday in 2001, premiered in Poole and at the Royal Festival Hall, London; and the second, Not in Our Time, commissioned for the Chorus’s centenary in 2011, premiered at the Cheltenham Festival and in Poole, and also performed in May 2012 in Chicago, and in November 2013 in Bremen, Germany.
+The third commission is Richard Blacford's Pietà, first performed in Poole in June 2019.

 The Chorus actively promotes singing with young people, and established and manages the Bournemouth Symphony Youth Chorus.
 It has also participated in concerts with youth orchestras, performing major works such as the Berlioz Grande Messe des Morts and Orff’s Camina Burana.

-Recent Chorus-Masters have included Neville Creed and Greg Breardsell.
+Recent Chorus-Masters have included Neville Creed and Greg Beardsall.

 Revised September 2017